Exo-TiC/ExoTiC-LD/joss/paper.md

 As such, limb darkening is directly linked to the exoplanet signals.
 Limb darkening is typically modelled by one of various functional forms, as outlined in @Claret:2000 and @Sing:2010, and the coefficients of these functions is what `ExoTiC-LD` is designed to compute.
+A wide variety of functional forms are supported, including those benchmarked by @Espinoza:2016 as well as reparameterisations suggested by @Kipping:2013.

 # Statement of need